-IDV only matters while purchasing or renewing a Comprehensive Bike Insurance Policy.
+Insured Declared Value only matters while purchasing or renewing a Comprehensive Bike Insurance Policy.

 Whether a bike runs on petrol or is an electric bike can also have an impact on its value.

-Digital insurers often present you with the option to determine the bike’s IDV from a given range.
+IDV impacts the bike insurance premium directly.
+If the IDV is high, the premium will be high and vice-a-versa.
+ACKO allows you to determine the bike’s IDV from a given range.
 Here’s a table that will help you understand the impact of selecting a higher IDV or a lower IDV from the given range.

 |Sum Assured amount shall be higher in case of theft or Total Loss claims.

 |Sum Assured amount shall be comparatively lower in case of theft or Total Loss claims.

 Also, read: IRDAI Rules for Bike Insurance Policies